 Not many cars can claim to have changed the face of motoring.
 One that can is the Citroën Light 15.
-Its unique selling point was the FWD - traction-avant - system.
-And, the Light 15's innovative engineering did not stop there.
-Its 3-speed gearbox sat in front of the engine - in the nose of the car.
-Drive passed through CV-jointed shafts - to the torsion-bar-suspended front wheels.
-Such a transmission set-up was ahead of the game in '34 - when the Light 15 was released.
-In terms of road-holding, it was a revelation.
-The only downside was that the FWD made the steering a tad heavy.
-A few visits to the gym, though, would soon have cancelled that out!
+Its unique selling point was front wheel drive – or traction-avant, in its native tongue.
+And its innovative engineering did not stop there.
+The Light 15\’s 3-speed gearbox sat in its nose – fore of the engine.
+Power passed to the torsion-bar-suspended front wheels via CV-jointed shafts.
+Said transmission system was decidedly avant-garde in \’34 – when the Light 15 was released.
+In road-holding terms, it was a revelation.
+The only downside to FWD was that it made the steering a tad heavy.
+A subscription to the local gym, though, soon sorted that out!

-But, there was to be a tragic twist to this tale of technological advancement.
-The stress caused by spiralling development costs contributed to the premature death of André Citroën - founder of the firm.
+There was to be a tragic twist, though, to the Light 15 tale.
+Its cutting edge features meant Citroën\’s development costs spiralled.
+The resulting stress contributed to the early death of André Citroën – the firm\’s founder.
 Sadly, he died without a sou to his name.
-His company, at least, was bailed out - by tyre maestros Michelin.
-As a consequence, the Light 15 would remain in production for years.
-Ironically, it ended up a great success, sales-wise.
+At least his company was bailed out – by tyre maestro Michelin.
+As a result, the Light 15 stayed in production for years to come.
+In time, it became a best-seller for Citroën.
+Not that that benefitted poor André much.
 It was also highly influential.
-The Light 15's FWD - and up-rated handling - made it a big hit with the French police, for example.
-Equally, with some less law-abiding citizens.
-For both cops and robbers, then, driving had never been so much fun!
+For example, the Light 15\’s FWD – and, thus, improved handling – made it a big hit with the French police.
+Ironically, it was just as popular with less law-abiding citizens – and for precisely the same reasons.
+Cops \’n\’ Robbers had never been so much fun!
 Thanks to its 1.9-litre overhead-valve motor, the Light 15 had a top speed of 75mph.
-Hair-raising chases ensued.
-Even so, participants did not bounce about too much.
-The Light 15 had fully independent torsion-bar springing!
+Hair-raising chases duly ensued.
+But – thanks to the Light 15\’s independent torsion-bar springing – they were bounce-free.
+Well, almost!